Common Misperceptions Related to ESG Investing

 Misperception 1: Sustainable, responsible, and impact investments have lower returns

-Research studies demonstrate that companies with strong corporate social responsibility policies, programs and practices are sound investments.
-A 2012 study by Deutsche Bank Group Climate Change Advisors found that incorporating environment, social and governance (ESG) data in investment analysis is “correlated with superior risk-adjusted returns at a securities level.”
+Ongoing research studies support the strong tendency for companies with strong corporate social responsibility policies, programs and practices to be sound investments.
+A 2012 study by Deutsche Bank Group Climate Change Advisors found that incorporating environment, social and governance (ESG) data in investment analysis is “correlated with superior risk-adjusted returns at a securities level”.
+In other words, ESG investments may likely decrease investment risk levels if tied to certain securities investment portfolios.

 A report by the United Nations Environment Program Finance Initiative (UNEP-FI) and Mercer examined 36 representative academic studies and 10 related industry research reports about SRI performance and found that “there does not appear to be a performance penalty from taking ESG factors into account in the portfolio management process.”
 Additionally, a 2011 study by GMI Ratings found that “on average and in aggregate, [responsible investment] portfolios perform comparably to conventional ones.”
-For additional research studies, please see www.fsinsight.org—a compendium of all the major academic studies on SRI.
+For additional research studies, check out FS Insight —a compendium of all the major academic studies on SRI.

-Misperception 2: SRI investing includes only negative screening
+Misperception 2: SRI investing solely includes negative screening

 Two main strategies are utilized in sustainable, responsible, and impact investment.

-One is ESG incorporation, which considers environmental, community, other societal or corporate governance (ESG) criteria in investment analysis and portfolio construction.
+One is ESG incorporation; this approach considers environmental, community, other societal or corporate governance (ESG) criteria in investment analysis and portfolio construction.
 ESG incorporation can be accomplished in numerous ways:

 Positive screening: Proactively investing in companies with good ESG practices.